Help and support

 If you're concerned about someone, you could:

-- discuss suicide – asking about it won’t put the idea in people’s heads.
-You could ask then: ‘Do you feel like harming yourself?’ or ‘Do you feel like ending your life?’
+Asking about suicide won’t put the idea in people’s heads.
+You could ask: "Do you feel like harming yourself?" or "Do you feel like ending your life?"

 Recognising potential warning signs

 Suicide prevention begins with recognising warning signs that someone may be considering taking their own life.
 The signs include:

 - relationship break-up